Asymptotically good edge correspondence colouring

 Theorem 2.3 from~\cite{cmsurv} generalizes the Chernoff Bound.
 Parts (b,c) of that theorem imply:

 \begin{lemma} Suppose that we have independent random variables $Z_1,...,Z_n$, with $0\leq Z_i\leq 1$ for each $i$.
 Set $Z=\sum_{i=1}^n Z_i$.
 For any $0<t\leq \ex(Z)$:

 \end{lemma}

 Our final concentration tool is Talagrand's Inequality, which often provides a stronger bound when \mm{the expectation of a random variable is much smaller than the number of trials that determine it}.
-The following reworking of Talagrand's original statement from~\cite{mt}, was proved in \mm{the appendix of} \cite{mr3}\footnote{ \mm{A similar statement appears as Talagrand's Inequality II in~\cite{mrbook}.
-Regretfully, there is an error in the proof of that statement and so we use this one instead.
-This is also discussed in~\cite{kp}}}.
+We will use the following variant on Talagrand's original statement from~\cite{mt}.
+The proof is deferred to an appendix.